Did you know that…

 The Lepage monument in Rimouski was designed by a well-known architect from Rimouski: Firmin Lepage.
 Firmin, a native of Ste-Blandine, did his primary studies at Ste-Blandine and his classical studies at the Rimouski seminar (1945-1953).
 He then studied architecture at the School of Architecture of the University of Montreal.
 He died on 25 September 2001 in Rimouski.

-Firmin Lepage has been involved in the construction and renovation of religious, cultural and administrative buildings carrying out more than 69 projects of this nature in the Bas-Saint-Laurent and Gaspésie regions.
+Firmin Lepage practiced his profession in the construction and renovation of religious, cultural and administrative buildings realizing more than 69 projects of this nature in the Bas-Saint-Laurent and Gaspésie regions.
 He designed, among other things, the plans for the construction or renovation of many churches, including the renovation of the Rimouski Cathedral in 1967.
 He also directed the Battlefield Restigouche Interpretation Center in Pointe-à-la-Croix (1985).
 He is also responsible for the Lepage monument at the entrance to the city of Rimouski.

 7- The cross road called "The Maurice Lepage Cross"